dbusbridge/int2vec/README.md

-# int2vec - distributed representations for integers
+# Int2Vec - A distributed representations for integers

 ## Background